B4PT0R/streamlit_notebook/README.md

 You may also :
 - add a trailing `;` at the end of a line to bypass automatic display
 - use the `display` function to selectively display a given result

+*Tip*: Use `display` instead of `st.write` to pretty print results in one-shot cells.
+They basically do the same, but the difference is that `display` is designed to store the reference to the object, allowing the notebook to redraw it on screen after every rerun without having to rerun the cell.

 **Markdown/HTML cells**